tweag/monad-bayes/docs/source/probprog.md

 example = whileM (bernoulli 0.99) (normal 0 1)
 ```

+You may write distributions over artibrary types.
+For example, rather than drawing a sample from a distribution and then using the sample to construct a histogram or a plot, you can directly define a distribution over histograms or plots, and sample from that.

 <!-- We can use libraries like Pipes, to specify lazy distributions as in models/Pipes.hs

 We can write probabilistic optics to update or view latent variables, as in models/Lens.hs.